Last Reviewed: April 7, 2018

 API documentation is posted here.

-The current dtSearch Engine for Windows beta includes the Windows and UWP versions of the .NET Standard API.
-The current dtSearch Engine for Linux beta includes the Linux version of the NET Standard API.
+The dtSearch Engine for Windows SDK includes the Windows and UWP versions of the .NET Standard API.
+The dtSearch Engine for Linux SDK includes the Linux version of the NET Standard API.
 For other platforms, please contact dtSearch.

 .NET Standard is a common set of .NET APIs across all .NET platforms, including .NET Core, Xamarin, Mono, the .NET Framework for Windows, and UWP.
 For more information about .NET Standard, please see: